-Per RCW 48.49.205 local governmental entities that have established or contracted rates for ground ambulance services must submit those rates to the OIC.
+Under RCW 48.49.205 local governmental entities that have established or contracted rates for ground ambulance services must submit those rates to the OIC.
 The OIC is proposing the following, pending completion of notice and comment rulemaking:

-- First rate submission due by October 16, 2024. - All future rate updates: - By October 1 of each year to take effect by January 1 of the following year (i.e., October 1, 2025, for an effective date of January 1, 2026). - Rate exception process continued on next slide.
+- Initial rate submissions were due to the OIC by October 16, 2024. - All future rate updates: - By November 1 of each year to take effect by January 1 of the following year (i.e., November 1, 2025, for an effective date of January 1, 2026). - Rate exception process continued on next slide.